hugoycj/Instant-angelo_vis/README.md

     **We have found that generating a high-fidelity surface reconstruction in 20k steps can be challenging**.
 Therefore, we introduce the dense MVSNet point cloud for acceleration.
 Vis-MVSNet takes approximately 1 to 3 seconds for each frame and is more effective than Colmap MVS, although it introduces some noise in the process.
 The noise introduced by the dense MVSNet point cloud can be alleviated as training progresses.
 This is achieved by decreasing the dense point regulation in the later stages of training.

 Below is a visual comparison showcasing the different methods.
 Please note that the quantity results will be provided in the future.
-For more visualization results, refer for [more cases](BlendedMVS_lowres/README.md)
+For more visualization results, refer for [more cases](BlendedMVS_lowres/README.md).
+Sometimes loading gif on this page is slow, you could either clone the repo to local for visualization or visit our [Chinese mirror](https://wa1b7tlo9g.feishu.cn/docx/AEwFdtyaFo0s7yxSZkScu6d6nQh)

 ### 5b08286b2775267d5b0634ba
 | Method | Novel View Synthesis |